rkdawenterprises/brief4ijidea_common/README.md

 ## Contact/Bugs
 <p>Enter bugs at &quot;<a href=https://github.com/rkdawenterprises/brief4ijidea/issues target="_blank">Brief Editor Emulator for IntelliJ IDEA  Issues</a>&quot;.</p>
 <p>You can email me at <a href="mailto:&#109;&#97;&#105;&#108;&#116;&#111;&#58;rkdawenterprises&#64;gmail&#46;com&#46;no!spam?subject=Brief Editor Emulation for IntelliJ IDEA">rkdawenterprises&#64;gmail&#46;com&#46;no!spam</a>.
 I don't look at this very often so it may take a while to hear back.</p>
 <p>I started using Brief in the early 1990s when I was at Compaq Computer Corporation working on printers.
-I thought at the time that it was way superior to any editor I had used to date.</p>
+I thought at the time that it was way superior to any editor I had used to date.
+I used it for so long, the key bindings and particular functionality just stuck with me.</p>
 <p>I created this project as an exercise for me to learn some Kotlin and Intellij IDEA plugin development; Just having fun.
 I don't believe there is a high demand for Brief emulation anywhere.
 Regardless, I have always really liked the Brief key assignments and feature set and I try and set it up in any editor I use.
 So if you are/were also into Brief, I hope you enjoy using this.</p>
-<p>One of the goals of this project was to have minimal functional effect on the Intellig IDEA &quot;Editor Text Document&quot; editor.
+<p>One of the goals of this project was to have minimal functional effect on the IntelliJ IDEA &quot;Editor Text Document&quot; editor.
 So this is by no means a perfect example of the Brief editor, and it's a little quirky at times, mainly because it is limited by the API and architecture of the existing editor.
 I try to note any deviations in the command descriptions, at least, deviations from the limited documentation and knowledge I have.
 I have also added some commands as documented above.
 You can, of course, disable any key bindings and/or set them back to default in the <kbd>settings</kbd>-&gt;<kbd>keyboard shortcuts</kbd>.</p>
 <p>BTW, I don't have a working example of Brief, just the old documentation.
 Feel free to let me know if I have implemented something improperly.
 Also, I did not try to emulate all of Brief's functionality.
 This is most certainly a subset.</p>
 <h3 style="color:#0000AA">License</h3>